 The university will then be required to prepare an in-depth matrix for each course showing how the component standards are met by the course material.
 The format of this is flexible, but typically consists of a Microsoft Excel document mapping the relevant module codes / titles to teach of the component standards and a copy of each of the module outlines/handbooks to allow for more detailed scrutiny.

-Matrices templates can be supplied on request.
-For further details please contact the Society Office.
+Matrices templates and the application form can be obtained by clicking here.
+Alternatively please contact the Society Office.

 An assessment panel consisting of a chair (professor), one academic and one practitioner will scrutinise the documents, inform the university of other documentation and materials they may wish to consult and then visit the university to assess the resources available.

 The Chair of the Accreditation Sub-Committee (ASC) will endeavour to communicate the decision of the assessment panel to the university as soon as practical and no later than 2 weeks after the next Society's Accreditation Sub-Committee meeting.